Chatter-Laravel/core/README.md

     The installation command will take care of all that you need to install the forum: migrations, js components, tailwind, composer packages, node packages, etc.

+   > The app must be connected to a running mysql instance to run the migrations, on a development environment [Laravel Sail](https://laravel.com/docs/8.x/sail#installing-sail-into-existing-applications) can be run

-4. Add the CanDiscuss and HasApiTokens trait to your *User model*.
+4. Add the CanDiscuss and HasApiTokens trait to your [**User model**](https://github.com/laravel/laravel/blob/8.x/app/Models/User.php).
 If you have Laravel Passport already installed on your project you probably already have the HasApiTokens trait in your *User model*:

     ```php
     <?php

-    namespace App;
+    namespace App\Models;

     use Chatter\Core\Traits\CanDiscuss;
     use Laravel\Passport\HasApiTokens;